-"The least we will take," said Mr. Merriman, "is nineteen- thousand-ninehundred-and-ninety-nine-poundsnineteen-shillings- and-eleven-pencethree-farthings.
+"The least we will take," said Mr. Merriman, "is nineteen-thousand-nine-hundred-and-ninety-Just as it had fluttered to the ground, there nine - pounds - nineteen - shillings - and - elevenALL THE YEAR ROUND.

+pence-three-farthings.
 Ha! ha! ha!
-Excuse me, Mr. Gilmore.
-I must have my little joke."
+Excuse him and personally remonstrating with him, me, Mr. Gilmore.
+I must have my little might possibly be of more use.
+The next day joke."

-"Little enough!"
+"Little enough !"
 I remarked.
 "The joke is just worth the odd farthing it was made for."

 Mr. Merriman was delighted.
 He laughed over my retort till the room rang again.
-I was not half so good-humoured, on my side: I came back to business, and closed the interview.
+I was not half so good-humoured, on my side : I came back to business, and closed the interview.
 "This is Friday," I said.
+"Give us till they?"
+"Nothing more," I answered.
+"Have you found no trace of her?"

-"Give us till Tuesday next for our final answer."
+Tuesday next for our final answer."

 "By all means," replied Mr. Merriman.
 "Longer, my dear sir, if you like."
 He took up his hat to go; and then addressed me again.
-"By the way," he said, "your clients in Cumberland have not heard anything more of the woman who wrote the anonymous letter, have they?"
+"By the way," he said, "your clients in Cumberland have not heard anything more of the woman who wrote the anonymous letter, have